What is a plug-in hybrid electric vehicle (PHEV)?

 A PHEV is similar to a conventional ‘self-charging’ hybrid car, but instead of a small battery that’s charged by the car’s petrol or diesel engine, it has a larger battery that you can plug into a dedicated electric-car charger.

 While the engine will charge up the battery slightly to give you a boost where needed, you’ll need to plug your PHEV into a charge point to realise its full potential.
-You can charge it from a household 3-pin plug or you can have a fast charger installed at your home.
+You can charge it from a household 3-pin plug, but this will take a very long time.
+You’d be better off having a fast charger installed at your home.

 What are the advantages and disadvantages of plug-in hybrid cars?